odoo/documentation/content/applications/sales/point_of_sale/overview/getting_started.rst

 -----------------------

-To make products available for sale, go to :menuselection:`Point of Sale --> Products --> Products`, and open a product.
+To make products available for sale, go to :menuselection:`Point of Sale --> Products --> Products`, and select a product to open the product form.
 In the :guilabel:`Sales` tab, enable :guilabel:`Available in POS`.

 .. image:: getting_started/pos-available.png
    :align: center